Rosslaw08/Rosslaw08/README.md

 - 👀 I’m interested in becoming a full stack software developer
 - 🌱 I’m currently learning The Odin Project!
 - 💞️ I’m looking to collaborate on projects on GitHub once I am ready
-- 📫 How to reach me: inbox me here or email me at ralawson.rl@gmail.com
+- 📫 How to reach me: inbox me here!

 <!---
 Rosslaw08/Rosslaw08 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.